AnasGalal99/Banking_Project_k8s/README.md

 # 🏦 Banking Microservices Project (Kubernetes)

 ## 📌 Overview

-This project demonstrates a production-style Kubernetes deployment for a simple banking system composed of:
+This project demonstrates a **production-style Kubernetes deployment** for a banking system running on a **multi-node Minikube cluster**.
-- Banking API (Node.js)
-- Dashboard (Nginx)
-- PostgreSQL Database (StatefulSet)

-The system is deployed on a multi-node Minikube cluster with advanced Kubernetes concepts including:
-- Node Affinity & Anti-Affinity
-- Taints & Tolerations
-- StatefulSets
-- Horizontal Pod Autoscaler (HPA)
-- Ingress
-- Network Policies
-- RBAC
-- DaemonSets (Fluentd logging)
+It includes real-world concepts like scheduling, networking, security, observability, and troubleshooting.

 ---